All Points East

-All Points East is an annual music festival held over two weekends in London's Victoria Park, run by AEG Presents.
-The 10-day event comprises one festival weekend, four days of free entry and community activities known as "In the Neighbourhood" and finally three standalone headline shows in their APE Presents series.
-The first year of All Points East was held in 2018 with LCD Soundsystem, The xx and Björk headlining the festival weekend and Catfish and the Bottlemen, The National and Nick Cave headlining the three standalone shows the following weekend.
+All Points East is an annual music festival held over two weekends in August in London's Victoria Park.
+The event is managed by AEG Presents.
+The 10-day event comprises one festival weekend, four days of free entry and community activities known as "In the Neighbourhood", and three standalone headline shows in its APE Presents series.

+History

+All Points East's inaugural show was held in August 2018, with LCD Soundsystem, The xx, and Björk headlining the festival weekend while Catfish and the Bottlemen, The National, and Nick Cave headlined the following weekend's three standalone shows.
+The festival was a success, and All Points East won the award for Line-Up of the Year at the UK Festival Awards that December.

-On 6 November 2018, it was announced that The Chemical Brothers would headline the first day of All Points East 2019, with Hot Chip, Primal Scream, Spiritualized and more.
-This was followed by the announcement that Bon Iver would close the festival.
+On 6 November 2018, it was announced that The Chemical Brothers would headline the first day of All Points East 2019, alongside Hot Chip, Primal Scream, and Spiritualized.
+It was then announced that Bon Iver would close the festival.
 The other four headliners for 2019 were The Strokes, Christine and the Queens, Bring Me the Horizon and Mumford and Sons.

-In December 2018, All Points East won the award for Line-Up of the Year at the UK Festival Awards.
 In May 2019, All Points East won the award for Best Festival at the Music Week Awards 2019.
 Capacity at the 2019 festival was stated as 40,000.

 Beginning in 2021, Field Day was presented under the All Points East banner.
+Starting in 2026, Outbreak Festival London is also being presented under All Points East in place of Field Day.

-Local residents have expressed dissatisfaction at the festival closing-off large parts of Victoria Park for a chunk of the summer.
+The festival has historically dealt with some conflict.
+The COVID-19 pandemic resulted in the cancellation of the 2020 festival.
+Local residents have expressed dissatisfaction at the festival closing off large parts of Victoria Park during the summer.

+The 2026 festival included a headline performance by Lorde at Victoria Park.
+The performance was part of her Ultrasound tour and was her first appearance at All Points East since she played a smaller stage at the festival in 2018.